intositeme/ts2016/syllabus/02_Week-2/README.md

 **Task**

-Using the Live Sample, try to style Blocks 1-4
+Using [this Live Sample](http://codepen.io/anon/pen/ZWpPLM?editors=1100), try to style Blocks 1-4

 * Set the background color of Block **1 & 3** to red
 * Set Block 2 background to blue